Winawer/MCBWorkshop2015-Answers/R/raw_data/gardenia_readme.txt

-Several friends from differnt universities were involved in a hardy-gardenia breeding contest.
+Several friends from different universities were involved in a hardy-gardenia breeding contest.
 The gardenias are to be used to terraform Mars, so they need to be tough.
 The gardenias were scored for several traits indicative of vigor.
     name = contestant's name
     uni = the institution at which they work height = the height of the gardenia in inches a month after germination